ilg-physics-ucsb/physics6-manual/6CL/lab4.md

 A device called a Geiger counter can be used to detect alpha, beta and gamma radiation.
 The Geiger-Müller tube (or GM tube) is the sensing element of a Geiger counter.
 It can detect a single particle of ionizing radiation, and is typically connected to electronic circuitry that produces an audible click for each event.
 It was named for Hans Geiger, who invented the device in 1908, and Walther Müller, who collaborated with Geiger in developing it further in 1928.

 The Geiger-Müller tube consists of a tube filled with an inert gas such as helium, neon or argon, and an organic vapor or a halogen.
 The tube contains electrodes, between which there is a voltage of several hundred volts, but no current flowing.
 The walls of the tube are metal (or have the inside coated with metal) to form the cathode.
 The anode is a wire that passes through the center of the tube and is insulated from the cathode.
 An opening in the tube wall, covered with a thin sheet of mica, provides a window through which alpha and beta particles can enter the tube.
-(Entry of gamma rays into the tube would not typically be hindered by the tube wall.)
-Because alpha particles interact so strongly with matter, this mica window must be very thin in order for alpha particles to be able to enter the tube.
+(Entry of gamma rays into the tube would not be hindered by the tube wall.)
+Because alpha particles interact so strongly with matter, this mica window must be very thin in order for them to be able to enter the tube.
 The minimum energy that an alpha particle must have in order to enter the Geiger-Müller tube depends on the thickness of this window.
 (The thicker the window, the greater the minimum energy necessary for an alpha particle to enter.)
 In some Geiger-Müller tubes, this window is not thin enough to allow alpha particles to pass through it.
 Such tubes can detect only beta particles and gamma rays.